Another “Eastern Eye” Article

 The Bible doesn’t say, but maybe Jesus heard people who went to see John talking about how great the reeds were.
 I’ve heard many people over the years talk about how great the choir was in the church that they attended.
 I’ve heard others talk about how big and beautiful their church is, and how many people attend.
 It would seem that they ought to be talking about how great the message was, don’t you think?

-Where do you go to hear the Word of God?
-If the Word of God is being taught, then focus on the message.
+is being taught, then focus on the message.
 The trappings may be nice, but it’s the good news of the Gospel of Jesus Christ that is most important.

 Matthew 11:7